xackery/eqemupatcher/README.md

 VersionTypes.Rain_Of_Fear_2 //rof
 VersionTypes.Broken_Mirror, //bro
 ```
-* By default, all versiontypes are not supported except rof, you can edit this during client configuration if you plan to use another client.
+* Copy EQEmu Patcher\filelistbuilder.yml to filelistbuilder\rof\ and any other clients.
+* Copy the files that need to be patched into filelistbuilder\rof\ and any other clients.
+* Edit filelistbuilder\rof\filelistbuilder.yml and change the downloadprefix line to match where the patches will be hosted.
+(For the example, it will be http://example.com/rof/).
 * Run the filelistbuilder binary.
 If all succeeds, it will generate 2 new files: filelist_rof.yml and patch.zip. (the _rof suffix will change if you modify the client)
 * Patch.zip is a fully encompassed zip you can link players to who do not trust your patcher.
 Open it and you should see all patch contents.
 * You can take a peek at filelist_rof.yml to verify the files expected to be patched are located correctly, and if the prefixdownload url looks correct.
-* You can now copy all contents, except the filelistbuilder binary and filelistbuilder.yml to your patch URL.
+* You can now copy all contents, except the filelistbuilder binary and filelistbuilder.yml, to your patch URL with a subdir of your client.. e.g. copy all files for a rof patch to http://example.com/rof/ so that if you access http://example.com/rof/filelist_rof.yml it will succeed to find the file
-* *Note:* eqemupatcher supports deleting files by adding a delete.txt file to filelistbuilder\.
+* *Note:* eqemupatcher supports deleting files by adding a delete.txt file to filelistbuilder\rof\.
 Inside it, simply list all files to be deleted in a different line, e.g.: (Be careful with this feature)
 ```
 nektulos.eqg
 anotherfile.txt